Six on-line sessions, supported by Richmond Parish Lands

 ‘I am meeting with my child’s school this week and I will use a lot of this info for our meeting’

 ‘Excellent workshop.
 Very instructive to hear different experiences’

 ‘Action-attainment has a strong track record of delivering high quality programmes,’ Sarah Herbert, head of school improvement, Achieving for Children

 Participant and Commisioner Feedback

 Action-attainment's annual, on-line workshop programme, to help parents and teachers understand inclusion strategies for neurodiverse children.
 How lessons from primary school provide inforamtion for secondary school and beyond with, or without, an EHCP.
 The workshops are especially relevent now that EHCPs extend to 25 enabling families to plan access to education pathways in FE colleges.
-Use the blue Eventbrite links below to sign up to each event or use our CONTACT form for further information.
+Use our CONTACT form for further information.